Actions in Inner Mongolia (1933–1936): Demchugdongrub and the Inner Mongolian Autonomous Government

 During September 1933, the Mongolian princes of Chahar and Suiyuan Provinces traveled to Bathahalak, north of Kweihwa and gathered in a council with Prince Demchugdongrub, who for months had been trying to found a Pan-Mongolian Self-rule Movement.
-In mid October, despite their traditional suspicions of one another the princes agreed to draw up a "Confederation of Inner Mongolian States".
-They sent word to Nanking that unless Inner Mongolian autonomy was formally acknowledged; assistance would be sought from Japan.
+In mid October, despite their traditional suspicions of one another the princes agreed to draw up a "Confederation of Inner Mongolian States."
+They sent word to Nanking that unless Inner Mongolian autonomy was formally acknowledged, assistance would be sought from Japan.
 In response, Chiang Kai-shek permitted the establishment of the Mongol Local Autonomy Political Affairs Committee, but in its attempts to assert its authority it would engage in two serious clashes with Suiyuan provincial forces over the next year.

-General Jirō Minami, commander of the Kwangtung Army and Colonel Seishirō Itagaki gave support to the Inner Mongolian Autonomous Government.
+General Jirō Minami, commander of the Kwantung Army and Colonel Seishirō Itagaki gave support to the Inner Mongolian Autonomous Government.
 However, when General Minami sent Major Ryūkichi Tanaka and another officer to interview Prince Demchugdongrub in April 1935, an agreement could not be reached at that time.

 In June 1935 the North Chahar Incident and the resulting Chin-Doihara Agreement, substantially affected events.
 The Agreement forced all units of the Chinese 29th Army to be withdrawn from north of Changpei, which amounted to near total evacuation of Chinese forces from Chahar province.
 Public order was to be entrusted to a "Peace Preservation Corps", a police organization armed with only light weapons.
 No Chinese settlers were to be permitted to relocate to northern part of Chahar, and the activities of the Kuomintang were banned, as were all other anti-Japanese institutions.
 In August 1935, General Minami met with Prince Demchugdongrub where the Prince promised close cooperation with Japan, and Minami promised financial assistance.

 On December 24, 1935, General Minami sent two battalions of irregular Manchurian cavalry under Li Shouxin, a squadron of Japanese planes, and a few tanks to assist Prince Demchugdongrub in occupying the northern part of Chahar province.
 The six xian of northern Chahar, were defended by only a few thousand men of the Peace Preservation Corps.
 With Li's assistance the Inner Mongolian forces soon overran the area.